ceedee666/online-lecture-setup/README.md

 #### CamTwist & Zoom

-I also wanted the possiblilty to use my OBS sceens in a Zoom meeting.
+I also wanted the possibility to use my OBS sceens in a Zoom meeting.
 This is possible using the CamTwist software.
 CanTwist creates a virtual web cam that can be used as an input source in Zoom.
 The latest version of Zoom (5.x) doesn't recognise virtual wab cams anymore.
 In order to use a virtual web cam the following commands need to be executedin a terminal